 Rachael is a Public Health Dietitian in the Chronic Disease and Injury Prevention Division at KFL&A Public Health.
 Rachael’s work activities focus on improving healthy food access among KFL&A area residents.
 Rachael completed her nutrition degree at the University of Guelph, and her internship through the Northern Ontario Dietetic Internship Program.

 Rupa is a family physician currently working at Kingston Community Health Centre.
 She has been a family doctor for 25 years and feels that healthy and accessible food is essential for one’s well-being.
 Both physical and mental health improves with a connection to real food and local food systems.
-Food is medicine!
+She is also a Food is medicine!

 Bruce retired from Industry in 2000.
 He's lived on Howe Island for 45 years.
 Born and raised on a farm near Dresden, Ontario, his father, grandfather and uncles were all farmers, growing; corn, soy beans, wheat, tomatoes and hay.
 Bruce currently holds the office of Deputy Mayor, Frontenac Islands, and is a Frontenac County Councillor.